lowRISC/lowrisc-site/content/docs/debug-v0.3/environment.md

 +++

-The environment needed for this tutorial is mostly similar to the previous tutorial, so you basically can reuse most of the prepared tools.
+We still recommend you work with a 64-bit Ubuntu (14.04 LTS).

-We still recommend you work with a 64-bit Ubuntu (14.04 or 16.04 LTS).
-Everything except using the FPGA boars should also work out-of-box in a virtual machine.
+Everything except using the FPGA boards should also work out-of-box in a virtual machine.

 For more details follow the